The benefits of attaining a high level of employee morale are phenomenal. Luckily, building morale isn't as difficult as

 On the other hand, highly engaged employees might experience low morale.
-Eventually, these workers lose any emotional connection to their work that they may have had and their organizations suffer from poor productivity.
+Eventually, these workers lose the emotional connection to their work and their organizations suffer from poor productivity.
 These are the clock-watchers and the hangers-on.
-They become dead weight for the company; worse, they'll share their discontentment with others in the workforce.
+They may even share their discontentment with others in the workforce.

 While high employee morale and employee engagement are related, they are not the same thing.
 Employee morale is typically associated with feelings of well-being and job satisfaction.
 Engaged employees may be satisfied with their jobs, but contented employees are not necessarily engaged with their work.
 Having high employee morale is the foundation upon which employee engagement can grow and thrive.

 Achieving a high level of morale

 Boosting employee morale isn’t a one-time effort that generates long-lasting desired effects.
-Though there are some set-it-and-forget techniques to support employees, fostering high morale requires that you routinely take the pulse of your employees while tweaking the procedures that work.
+Though there are some set-it-and-forget techniques to support employees, fostering high morale requires routinely taking the pulse of your employees while tweaking the procedures that work.

 Here are four action items you can begin immediately to build high employee morale:

 1. Respect employees by recognizing them

-A recent SHRM survey found that 65% of employees say respectful treatment of employees at all levels is a very important contributor to their job satisfaction.
-Because respect can be shown in many ways, personalized approaches make a considerable difference.
+A recent SHRM survey found that 65% of employees say the respectful treatment of employees at all levels is a very important contributor to their job satisfaction.
+Respect can be shown in many ways and personalized approaches make a considerable difference.